Anxiety and Panic

 Those anxious feelings, those thoughts that go round and round, can stop.

-As a hypnotherapist, I treat more people for anxiety, panic, PTSD, OCD and social phobia than anything else.
+As a hypnotherapist, I treat more people for anxiety, panic attacks, PTSD, OCD and social phobia than anything else.
 I’ve helped so many clients overcome anxiety, I virtually specialise in it.
 And it works*.

 And the best thing is, it’s one of the most lovely, relaxing experiences that you can imagine.